 Take in the 15-minute multimedia movie on the Battle of Midway, view the 30 restored aircraft, and learn a lot about US maritime military history!
 Buy tickets for the USS Midway Museum ahead of time and skip the line!

 Look into the Go San Diego Pass if you are planning to visit a number of attractions with entrance fees: you could end up saving some money!

 In the Maritime Museum of San Diego, you can view the Star of India, the world’s oldest active sailing ship.
 The Star of India is beautiful!
 Built in 1863, the Star of India began life as Euterpe.
 Her first two voyages were eventful, and not in a good way!

 The first voyage was marred by a collision and a mutiny, and in her second, she ran into a cyclone and barely managed to reach her destination.
 But thereafter, she made several trips from Great Britain to India, and then from Great Britain to New Zealand, Australia, California, and Chile.

 The Maritime Museum contains several other historic ships, so well worth a visit if you enjoy maritime history!

 You can’t visit San Diego and not get out on the water.
 A narrated sightseeing harbor cruise is a fabulous way to see many iconic San Diego landmarks from the water.
 You will likely see marine wildlife and sea birds as well.

 If you visit on a nice weather weekend, a cruise should definitely be on your San Diego weekend getaway itinerary!
-In season, you can also choose whale watching cruises, but we really enjoyed the harbor cruise.
+In season, you can also choose whale watching cruises.

 For a truly special experience, try the 4-hour sailing adventure on the San Salvador, a full-sized replica of Juan Cabrillo’s flagship that landed at San Diego Bay in September 1542.
 This is on our list for our next San Diego weekend getaway!